Bayesian Segmentation with Histological Atlas "NextBrain"

 1. General Description

-This module uses our new probabilistic atlas of the human brain to segment 333 distinct ROIs per hemisphere on in vivo scans.
-Segmentation relies on a Bayesian algorithm and is thus robust against changes in MRIi pulse sequence (e.g., T1-weighted, T2-weighted, FLAIR, etc).
+This module uses NextBrain, our new probabilistic atlas of the human brain, to segment ~300 distinct ROIs per hemisphere on in vivo or ex vivo scans (including single hemispheres).
+Segmentation relies on a Bayesian algorithm and is thus robust against changes in MRI pulse sequence (e.g., T1-weighted, T2-weighted, FLAIR, etc).
 Sample slices of the atlas and the segmentation of the sample subject "bert" are shown below:

 2. Installation